hushhush-aave/aave-lending-playground/README.md

 2. Deposit Weth into the hushlender
 3. Hushlender deposits weth into Aave and received aWeth
 4. Hushlender withdraws from Aave and transfer funds to owner.

+# TODO:
+- [ ] We need to figure out where we can read our debt when we borrow.